Margomcclintock/ec2-remediation-system/README.md

 ### Step 2: Table Structure Requirements

-**Important:** Once you create the EC2 Instance table with the correct name and scope, the AWS Integration Server will automatically populate it with EC2 instance data (instance ID and status) every minute.
-The instances will turn "OFF" every 10 minutes to provide opportunities for testing your remediation system.
+**Important:** Once the EC2 Instance table was created with the correct name and scope, the AWS Integration Server automatically populated it with EC2 instance data (instance ID and status) every minute.
+The instances turn "OFF" every 10 minutes to provide opportunities for testing the remediation system.

-**EC2 Instance Table:** Create table name `EC2 Instance` in your scoped application.
+**EC2 Instance Table:** An "EC2 Instance" table was created in the scoped application.

 Required fields (note that ServiceNow automatically creates some fields; others must be manually added):